List of Kentucky supplemental roads and rural secondary highways (400–499): KY 458

 Kentucky Route 458 is a 15.229 mi rural secondary highway in northwestern Washington County, eastern Nelson County, and far southern Spencer County.
 The highway extends between a pair of intersections with KY 55 at Mooresville and Wakefield.
 KY 458 heads north from KY 55 (Bloomfield Road) along Mount Zion Road, which crosses the Beech Fork of the Chaplin River.
 The highway meets the west ends of KY 433 (Polin Road) and KY 1796 (Brush Grove Road) before crossing the Chaplin River into Nelson County, where the route continues as Old Tunnel Hill Road.
 KY 458 crosses over the Bluegrass Parkway and enters the village of Chaplin.
 There, the highway meets the west end of KY 1754 (Old Willisburg Road) and turns west to run concurrently with US 62 (Chaplin Road).
 During the overlap, the highways intersect the south end of KY 1873 (Ashes Creek Road) and the north end of KY 2738 (Tunnel Mill Road).
 KY 458 splits north from US 62 onto Chaplin–Taylorsville Road, which parallels Jacks Creek north.
 The highway intersects KY 1066 before crossing into Spencer County, where the route immediately ends at KY 55 south of Wakefield.

+History

+KY 458 was originally Kentucky Route 431 until US 431 extended into the state in 1953.

+The original KY 458 ran from KY 345 near Herndon to the Tennessee State Line via Bell Station Road; this was decommissioned, but later reinstated as KY 1483 until its decommissioning on November 20, 1980.